tillchen/tillchen.github.io/posts/2020-06-16-Flutter-Notes/index.md

     ```

 5. For calling a Camera or File picker, we need a native platform integration or use plugins.

+### How to handle incoming intents from external apps

+1. Flutter handles incoming intents from Android by directly talking to the Android layer and requesting the data shared.

+2. The basic flow is that we first handle the shared data in `Activity` and wait until Flutter requests with a `MethodChannel`.

 ## References